AlgoMaster Logo

 Intuition

 If we sort both strings, all identical characters are grouped together.
-Then we can walk through both sorted strings simultaneously with two pointers, checking if the magazine has enough of each character.
+We can then walk through both sorted strings with two pointers, advancing the magazine pointer until it catches up to each character the ransom note needs.

 Algorithm